-5 Make the following selections in the Transformation box (see figure 84).
+5 Make the following selections in the Transformation box (see figure 92).

-For this setting Enter this value Notes Thickness 0.08 In most cases, widths are between 0.02 and 0.10.
+For This setting Enter This Value Notes Thickness 0.08 In most cases, widths are between 0.02 and 0.10.
 Number 1 The Number setting specified the number of outlines.
 Three is the maximum possible.
 Outline Click the box to select it.
 Then, choose the color of the outline by clicking on the rainbow color cube.
+Be sure to select only the outside line of the sun and the word summer .
 Break Text Click the box to select it.
 Check this box so that you will be able to separate the title (text) from the outline.